shubhamtrivedi17/shubham1789.github.io/my-publications.md

 ## List of Publications

+**Trivedi, S.** and Kurita, N. and Yoshida, Y. and Shiohara, H. and Tajiri, S. *Tests on the drift capacity of RC beams under cyclic loading.* Proceedings of the 11th National Conference in Earthquake Engineering, Earthquake Engineering Research Institute, Los Angeles, CA. 2018.
+[PDF]({{ site.url }}/pdfs/2018_Trivedi_Experimental investigation on ultimate drift capacity of RC beams under cyclic.pdf)

 **Trivedi, S.** and Shiohara, H. and Tajiri, S. *Experimental Investigation on the Effect of Bar Buckling on Ultimate Drift Capacity in Reinforced Concrete Beams.* Proceedings of the JAEE Annual Meeting, Tokyo, 2017.
 [PDF]({{ site.url }}/pdfs/2017_Trivedi_Experimental Investigation on the Effect of Bar Buckling on Ultimate Drift.pdf)

 **Trivedi, S.** and Shiohara, H. *Response-spectrum based pulse identification for near-fault earthquake ground motions.* Proceedings of the AIJ Annual Convention, Hiroshima, 2017.
 [PDF]({{ site.url }}/pdfs/2017_Trivedi_21120 Pulse identification for near-fault earthquake ground motion using.pdf)